Jbleezy/BO2-Reimagined/README.md

 * Added model from Buried to all maps
 * Added first raise and empty fire sound from Mob of the Dead to all maps
 * Increased move speed from 100% to 105%
+* Increased move speed while aiming from 100% to 157.5% (move speed multiplied by 1.5)
 * Ammo gets added to the clip at the same time that it gets added in the reload anim
 * No longer limited to 4 players
 * Unupgraded: increased impact damage from 1000 to 1500 (same as max splash damage)